shufo/prettier-plugin-blade/README.md

 ### JetBrains WebStorm, PHPStorm, PyCharm...

-You can use [Prettier Plugin](https://plugins.jetbrains.com/plugin/10456-prettier) for JetBrains IDE.
+You can use the [Prettier Plugin](https://plugins.jetbrains.com/plugin/10456-prettier) for JetBrains IDE.

 Add extension setting `blade.php` to `File | Settings | Languages & Frameworks | JavaScript | Prettier | Run for files`: